smprov22/liri-node-app/README.md

 ![Movie-this image](/Screenshots/Liri_moviethis.PNG)

 The third function is "spotify-this-song" which uses the Spotify API to display information about whatever song is searched.
 The Artist, song name, album name, and a preview link for the song on spotify are displayed.
-If the user doesn't enter a search term, the results for "The Sign" by "Ace of Base" are returned.
+If the user doesn't enter a search term, the results for "The Sign" are returned.

 ![Spotify-this-song image](/Screenshots/Liri_spotifythis.PNG)